-On a wintery day last January, three teenage boys sat in the back seat of a white Dodge Challenger with blue racing stripes.
+On a wintery day in January, three teenage boys sat in the back seat of a white Dodge Challenger with blue racing stripes.
 As they wended their way from school to boxing practice in Newark’s Ironbound neighborhood, coach Mike Steadman razzed them about everything from girlfriends to grades.
 Then he asked, “What do you think about all the rhetoric on Muslims?”
 The boys—Moise from Haiti, Mike from Ghana, and Jean Paul, whose family comes from Puerto Rico—became animated on the topic.

 “When they say Muslims, everybody thinks about Middle Eastern, Pakistan, Afghanistan, all those Muslims,” answered Ghanaian Mike.
 “You think, ‘Oh this person’s about to do something bad,’ but you don’t actually think about the Muslims that are doing something good.”